FenyoLab/Ok-Seq_Processing/README.md

 (4) make_strand_bias_plots.py will then plot this data as in Figs1 and 2 of https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6320713/

-Input data/results are also included.
+Input data and results are also included.
+2 large files must be unzipped before running.